 Laura D. Foster 1929 Graduates’ Fund Award ($150):

 Awarded to an English major (full-time undergraduate with at least junior standing) for the paper best displaying excellence in the study of literature.
 Preference will be given to papers that focus on the Romantic period (or, more generally, nineteenth-century literature), especially Sir Walter Scott.

 Terry Mosher Writing the Natural World Award ($500):

 Recognizes one superior piece of work focused on the natural world.
 Each entry must be the work of a student currently enrolled in an English or English Adolescence Education course, and must be submitted jointly by the course instructor and the student who produced the work.
 Its focus must be the natural world, but it can take a variety of forms, such as a piece of original nature writing in any genre, a pedagogical unit, or a community internship.

 Awarded to a senior going on to graduate school who has done superior work.
 Submissions for this award include a personal statement of plans for graduate study (1-3 pages, double-spaced), and scholarly evidence of superior writing (a paper or equivalent).
 Evidence of acceptance AND enrollment to graduate school (i.e., a copy of registration, etc.) is needed to actually award the money after the student is enrolled.

 ONLY ONE SUBMISSION PER AWARD IS PERMITTED; STUDENTS MAY NOT SUBMIT THE SAME ESSAY FOR MORE THAN ONE AWARD.
 Entries shall be turned in to the English Department secretary.
 No late entries will be accepted.
-Winners will be selected by a group of English Department faculty members and will be notified no later than April 26th and presented with awards at the English Department Award Ceremony.
+Winners, who will be selected by a group of English Department faculty members, will be notified no later than April 26th and presented with awards at the English Department Award Ceremony.